edissyum/opencaptureformem/README.md

     $ sudo systemctl restart oc-worker.service

 Fill the `typist` with the user_id who scan document (in the default Maarch installation it's `bblier`)

-  It will install all the needed dependencies, compile and install Tesseract V4.0.0 with french and english locale.
-If you need more locales, just do :

-    $ sudo apt install tesseract-ocr-langcode

-  Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-

 ## Set up the incron & the cron to start the service
 We want to automatise the capture of document.
 For that, we'll use incrontab.